LSHP-502 Leadership Seminar

 PHIL-245 19th and 20th Century Philosophy

-This course is a study of works by noted philosophers in the nineteenth and twentieth centuries that represent the dominant movements which arose in response to the critique of idealism and metaphysics, such as existentialism, phenomenology, psychoanalytic theory, analytic philosophy, and postmodern philosophy.
+This course is a study of works by noted philosophers in the nineteenth and twentieth centuries that represent the dominant movements that arose in response to the critique of idealism and metaphysics, such as existentialism, phenomenology, psychoanalytic theory, analytic philosophy, and postmodern philosophy.

 PHIL-255 The Republic & HBO's The Wire

 This course examines HBO's The Wire in comparison with Plato's Republic.
 Both the Republic and The Wire concern life in a city and which factors foster justice and which foster injustice.
 These texts raise philosophical questions, such as: What is justice?
 Who should rule?
 What are the obligations of rulers?
 How should children be educated?
-Who is best suited to protect the city, and how should they be educated for this important job? and How should desire be managed in society?
+Who is best suited to protect the city, and how should they be educated for this important job?
+How should desire be managed in society?
 Our task is, first, to work to understand the philosophizing being done in both these texts, and second, to philosophize on our own about the topics raised by both texts.

 PHIL-301 Plato Seminar